aaroncorona/GTA-Game/README.md

 ## 🕹️ Game Features
 1. 🏎️ **City Driving**: Simulates driving on an island with buildings.
 Don't crash or drown!
 2. 🔥 **Nitro**: Click R to get a nitro boost, which doubles the car's speed
-3. 🚨 **Gun Fight**: You will be in a constant "wanted" state where you have a shootout with a cop
+3. 🚨 **Wanted Levels**: Shooting cops and collecting money raises your wanted level.
+More and more cops will chase you.
 4. 💰 **Earn Money**: Collect money and increase your score by winnnig gun fights
 5. 🥇 **High Scores**: Save and display high scores to see where you rank all time